 A Guide to Grouse and Woodcock Hunting in Michigan

 Attention hunters!
 Do you know what’s already in your pocket?
 A license to get out hunting small game.
-Yes, that base license that every Michigan hunter must purchase, is all you need to go explore the beautiful fall forest September 15 – November 15 and the winter snows December 1 - January 1 to hunt ruffed grouse.
-Also don’t forget about woodcock!
-The season is September 22 – November 5 and they are a migratory bird, so you must get a free woodcock stamp.
+Yes, that base license that every Michigan hunter must purchase, is all you need to go explore the beautiful fall forest and the winter snows to hunt ruffed grouse.
+Also, don’t forget about woodcock!
+They are a migratory bird, so you must get a free woodcock stamp.
+Find specific Michigan hunting season dates here.

 Get Started or Try Somewhere New – Michigan GEMS